aneeshkodali/Flatiron_NBAProject/README.md

 - Connect with me on [Linkedin](https://www.linkedin.com/in/aneeshkodali)
 - Read my [blog posts](https://medium.com/@aneesh.kodali)
-    - I actually wrote [one](https://medium.com/analytics-vidhya/eh-f-tests-run-anova-easier-with-args-e4a55f3be21d) in which I illustrate how to use **args** to conduct an ANOVA test more easily and applied it in our 2nd hypothesis test.
+    - I actually wrote [one](https://medium.com/analytics-vidhya/eh-f-tests-run-anova-easier-with-args-e4a55f3be21d) in which I illustrate how to use *args* to conduct an ANOVA test more easily and applied it in our 2nd hypothesis test.
-- Check out some of my other [projects](https://github.com/aneeshkodali)
+- Check out my other [projects](https://github.com/aneeshkodali)